cleytoncandeira/cleytoncandeira/README.md

 ## Who am I? 🧐

-Hello, I am Cleyton Candeira, an economist graduated from the Federal University of Pará (UFPA) and currently a master's student in Sustainable Development of the Humid Tropics. 🎓 My master's research focuses on applying natural language processing and Deep Learning methods to assess the effects of non-state certification of soy in the Amazon. 🌱🌿
+Hello, I am Cleyton Candeira, an economist graduated from the Federal University of Pará (UFPA) and master's student in Sustainable Development of the Humid Tropics. 🎓 My master's research focuses on applying natural language processing and Deep Learning methods to assess the effects of non-state certification of soy in the Amazon. 🌱🌿

 I have experience in applied statistics, and furthermore, I am keenly interested in studying Machine Learning and Deep Learning, seeking to employ computational tools to automate tasks and optimize processes. 💻🔍